Switching From an Interest Only to a Repayment Mortgage

 Savings and investments

-If you have accrued enough in savings or other investments, this could be used to pay off your mortgage.
-If you’re considering this option, make sure you get independent financial advice to ensure it fits with your long term plans and doesn’t tie up too much of your cash.
+If you have accrued enough savings or other investments, this could be used to pay off your mortgage.
+If you’re considering this option, get independent financial advice to ensure it fits your long-term plans and doesn’t tie up too much of your cash.

 Downsize